paolodelia99/computational-linear-algebra-js/README.md

 Thanks Travis CI and BrowserStack for the generous free hosting of this open source project!

 ## Todos

+Do you like math and are you looking forward to contribute to an open source project??
+Contributors are welcome!
+But before starting check out the [Contributing.md](./CONTRIBUTING.MD)

 For those that wanna contribute to the project here's a todoList!
 Enjoy!